Buy Here Pay Here Financing

 But if you default on the loan, whether it is from a buy here pay here financing company or traditional lender, the delinquency will be reported on both you and your co-signer's credit reports since you both entered into the financing agreement to purchase the car.
 By contrast, making timely payments each month will positively affect both of your credit scores.

-Having poor or no credit doesn’t mean you can’t purchase a safe and reliable vehicle on your own using buy here pay here financing.
+Having poor or no credit doesn’t mean you can’t purchase a vehicle on your own using buy here pay here financing.
 However, it may be in your best interest to bring a cosigner on board to help you qualify for more affordable auto loan options.

 How to Get a Car Today with Buy Here Pay Here Financing